delete-44/website/collections/_blog-posts/06-dockerising-webpacker.md

 To test that the webpack server is running successfully, you can check a few things.

 1. Navigate to [localhost:3035](localhost:3035).
 If you get an `Unable to connect` error, something is wrong.
 If you get a white page with `Cannot GET /` then, even though it looks like a disaster, your server is running successfully.
-This is because everything that should usually run through [localhost:3035(localhost:3035) is routed to [localhost:3000](localhost:3000) for us to work with instead.
+This is because everything that should usually run through [localhost:3035](localhost:3035) is routed to [localhost:3000](localhost:3000) for us to work with instead.
 2. More importantly, test the **actual** reason we're here.
 Go to your `app/javascript/packs/application.js` and add a line - say, `console.log('Hello from webpacker!')`.
 Save the file, **don't** refresh your page, and it should update automatically.

-From here, everything under the `app/javascript/` directory will trigger a hot reload when it's contents change!
+From here, everything under the `app/javascript/` directory will trigger a hot reload when its contents change!

 Now, to put your newfound dockerised app to the test, try adding Vue components.
-Maybe something a little like [this](/blog-posts/02-rails-with-vue-your-first-component.html)...
+Maybe something a little like [this](https://delete44.com/blog-posts/02-rails-with-vue-your-first-component.html)...